-Fortunately, if we keep our focus strictly on per share quantities-specifically, book value per share-then we can ignore the paid-in capital part.
-There are two reasons why we can ignore it.
-First, paid-in capital is not a major contributor to book value in most companies.
-Second, when paid-in capital increases book value, it also increases share count.
-Its overall effect on book value per share therefore tends to be minimal.9
+Fortunately, if we keep our focus strictly on per share quantities-specifically, book value per share-then we can get away with ignoring the paid-in capital part.
+Paid-in capital increases book value, but it also increases share count, reducing the effect on book value per share.